 Heroes of Infection Prevention Award

-- Be an APIC member in good standing the year of the nomination of the award.
+- All qualified candidates must be active APIC members in good standing the year of the nomination of the award.

-- All applicants are required to demonstrate a significant impact in any one of the following areas:
+- Applicants must demonstrate a significant impact in any one of the following domains:

 - Overall impact the candidate and/or program has made.

 - Nomination letter explaining why candidate should be considered a Hero.
 Describe why candidate is being nominated for this award in conjunction with the selected domain.
 This statement should be no more than 500 words focusing on one area of impact.

 - Reference letter from nominee’s manager or department leadership.
 The reference letter should be no more than 500 words describing how the nominee met the awards criteria.
 The letter should include:

 - Sustainability of program, process or activity over a three-year period.

 - Quantitative proof of success of program, process or activity (You are encouraged to supply proof via graphical representation.)